Incyte (INCY)

 Bill Meury, President and Chief Executive Officer

-Bill Meury joined Incyte in 2025 as President, Chief Executive Officer, and a member of the Company's Board of Directors.
-He has over three decades of industry experience, including expertise in organizational strategy, pipeline and commercial execution, and capital allocation.
-Prior to joining Incyte, Mr. Meury was CEO of Anthos, which was acquired by Novartis for $925 million in 2025.
-Before Anthos, he served as President and CEO of Karuna Therapeutics, leading its transition into a fully integrated R&D and commercial organization, before its $14 billion merger with Bristol Myers Squibb in 2024.
-Earlier in his career, Mr. Meury served as a Partner at Hildred Capital Management, a private equity firm.
-He spent more than two decades at Allergan, where he was Chief Commercial Officer, managing a global business with fifty products and $16 billion in revenue.
-He also served as Allergan's President, Branded Pharma, and Executive Vice President, Commercial, North American Brands, and as Executive Vice President Commercial Operations at Forest Laboratories prior to its acquisition by Allergan.
-He has been involved with over 20 U.S. FDA approvals and new product launches, as well as 25 different business development and licensing (BD&L) transactions.
+Bill Meury joined Incyte in 2025 as President and Chief Executive Officer and a member of the Board of Directors.
+He has over three decades of industry experience in organizational strategy, pipeline and commercial execution, and capital allocation.
+Before Incyte, Mr. Meury was CEO of Anthos Therapeutics, which was acquired by Novartis for $925 million.
+Prior to Anthos, he served as President and CEO of Karuna Therapeutics, leading its transition into a fully integrated R&D and commercial organization, which later merged with Bristol Myers Squibb in a $14 billion deal.
+He also served as a Partner at Hildred Capital Management, a private equity firm focused on healthcare.
+Earlier in his career, he spent more than two decades at Allergan, serving as Chief Commercial Officer, overseeing a global business with $16 billion in revenue and approximately 8,000 employees, until its acquisition by AbbVie.

 Pablo J. Cagnoni, M.D., President, Head of Research & Development

-Pablo J. Cagnoni, M.D., joined Incyte in 2023 as President, Head of Research & Development.
-In this role, he oversees Incyte's research and development efforts across its portfolio in Oncology, Hematology, Inflammation and Autoimmunity, including Dermatology.
-Prior to joining Incyte, Dr. Cagnoni served as the Chief Executive Officer of Laronde, a company focused on developing endless RNA (eRNA), and held the CEO position at Rubius Therapeutics.
-He also held leadership roles at Tizona Therapeutics, Onyx Pharmaceuticals, and Novartis Oncology.
-Throughout his career, Dr. Cagnoni has been instrumental in advancing the development of breakthrough treatments and has played a key role in the development, approval, and commercialization of more than 20 life-changing medicines.
+Dr. Pablo J. Cagnoni joined Incyte in 2023 as President, Head of Research & Development.
+In this role, he oversees Incyte's research and development efforts across its portfolio in Hematology, Oncology, and Inflammation and Autoimmunity.
+Prior to Incyte, Dr. Cagnoni served as CEO of Laronde and held leadership roles at Rubius Therapeutics, Tizona Therapeutics, Onyx Pharmaceuticals, and Novartis Oncology.

 Steven H. Stein, M.D., Executive Vice President and Chief Medical Officer

-Steven H. Stein, M.D., joined Incyte in 2015 and currently serves as the Company's Executive Vice President and Chief Medical Officer.
-In this role, he oversees various verticals including clinical development, clinical operations, pharmacovigilance, statistics and data management, and regulatory affairs.
-Before joining Incyte, Dr. Stein worked at Novartis Pharmaceuticals Corporation, most recently as Senior Vice President, U.S. Clinical Development & Medical Affairs for Novartis Oncology.
+Dr. Steven Stein joined Incyte in 2015 and currently serves as Executive Vice President and Chief Medical Officer.
+As CMO, he is responsible for clinical development, clinical operations, pharmacovigilance, statistics and data management, and regulatory affairs.
+Before joining Incyte, he worked at Novartis Pharmaceuticals Corporation, most recently as Senior Vice President, U.S. Clinical Development & Medical Affairs for Novartis Oncology.

 AI Analysis | Feedback